Personal and Career Counseling

 Career counseling services involve assisting students to define long and short term career goals and to clarify specifically what is required in order to reach each goal.
 Discussions may include job descriptions, expected pay, and job outlook information as well as personality types, personal interests and how they are related to career choice.
-Referrals are often made to our Career Development and Transfer Center.
+Referrals are often made to our Career Services Center.
 Various assessment tools are available to help students clarify their career goals.

 Link to California Colleges Career Exploration

-Link to JOBS for Students
+Link to Jobs for Students

 The Counseling Division provides developmental, remedial, and preventive personal and career counseling in the following ways:

 - Holistic, individual counseling in the areas of personal, educational, career development, interpersonal relationships, family, and social problems.

 - Classes (for credit) which assist students in such areas as effective study skills, career development, etc.

 - Psychological testing and other assessment measures to foster self-awareness and decision-making.